 There will be times when a company simply can't avoid a bad year.
 No matter what it does, it's going to post a loss because of a sour economy, unfavorable market conditions, legal trouble, whatever.
 Some companies, though, deliberately make a bad year even worse by shifting all kinds of expenses, one-time charges and write-offs into that year and shifting revenue out of it.
 This allows it to inflate profits in future years.
 The reasoning behind this strategy is that if the company is going to "take a bath," it might as well take a big bath.
 The company's stock price was going to suffer anyway, the thinking goes, and the damage probably won't be that much worse if the company inflates the loss.

 Companies of all sizes practice earnings management, although their goals differ.
-According to a study by researchers at the University of Hawaii, small companies are more likely to use earnings management to try to avoid reporting a net loss in a given period.
-Large and midsize companies, on the other hand, are more concerned with keeping earnings steady.
+Small companies may be more inclined to use earnings management to try to avoid reporting a net loss in a given period.
+Large and midsize companies, on the other hand, might be more interested in keeping earnings steady.
 Wall Street analysts set earnings targets for such companies, and they strive to meet or exceed those targets.
 They don't want to exceed them too much, though, because that could result in future targets being set even higher.